 Moreover, since its inception in 2007, GA has received constant updates.
 This means that it is now bigger and better than ever.
 The most recent version of GA, Google Analytics 4 gives even more in-depth data.

 Google Analytics is completely free, like many of Google’s digital products.
 And the majority of GA users stick with the free version.
 There is a premium version available though: Google Analytics 360.

 GA360 is only recommended for very large enterprises.
 But does come with a lot of additional analytical capability.
 GA360 costs $150,000 per year or $12,500 per month.

 But how do the two versions differ?
-We’ll look at some of the top features of the free version of GA vs the extra features of GA360 later on.
+We’ll look at some of the top features of the free version of Google Analytics vs the advanced features of GA360 later on.